david thompson painting

 • Is it better to spray or roll brush cabinets?

-For kitchen cabinets, spray painting cabinets create a more flawless finish than painting with a roller brush.
-However, spray painting cabinets is more expensive.
-A roller brush made specifically for cabinet painting will always leave a slight texture on your cabinets but is a more affordable process.
+Spray painting kitchen cabinets gives a much smoother, more flawless finish compared to using a roller brush.
+However, it tends to be more expensive.
+On the other hand, using a roller brush made for cabinet painting will leave a bit of texture on the surface, but it’s a more budget-friendly option.

 Painting Drywall